giannishorgos/Chronometer/README.md

 # Chronometer
 HTML, CSS, JS

 My firts html, css and JavaScript project!
-I make a chrometer with a start button!
+I make a chronometer with a start button!